Wednesday, 8 July 2009

 From then on it was a delightful walk, with our minds at rest, a classic mixture of grassy, bracken-lined tracks, small forestry roads and footpaths through farmland.

-We came down to a lake, then ascended again and emerged at last in the top streets of Lacelle, amongst newly-built houses that were at odds with everything around them – the beautiful landscape that we had been walking in, and the graceful buildings of the old village further down.
+We came down to a lake, then ascended again and emerged at last in the top streets of Lacelle, among bald, newly-built houses that were at odds with everything around them – the beautiful landscape that we had been walking in, and the graceful buildings of the old village further down.

 On the main road we were pleased to see activity at the Hotel Moderne, a venerable stone building whose title must surely have been a joke.
 We were in need of our morning coffee, although it was nearly 1 o’clock and people were having lunch inside.